alfredoeinsteino2024/SDL2-learning/README.md

 - Array-based object management with 7 objects
 - Boolean flags for collision detection

 Still learning and improving - not a complete game, but solid practice!

-### Previous: SDL2 Beach World - Refactored Version (`sdl2-beach-world-with-loops.c`)
+### Earlier: SDL2 Beach World (`sdl2-beach-world-with-loops.c`)
 Practice project with for loops and selective collision:
 - Arrays and for loops instead of repetition
 - Selective collision system